Parisson/TimeSide/docs/source/server_api/index.rst

 The models of the backend are defined as usual Django models and are all stored with a UUID.
 Here is a list of the main ones:

-- Item: a resource with a source file or URL
+- ``Item``: an audio resource with a source file or a URL
-- Selection: a list of Items
+- ``Selection``: a list of Items
-- Processor: a versioned TimeSide Processor
+- ``Processor``: a processor provided by the core module and all related plugins
-- Preset: a Processor with some parameters in the JSON format
+- ``Preset``: a Processor with some parameters in the JSON format
-- Experience: a list of Presets
+- ``Experience``: a list of Presets
-- Task: a list of Selection linked to an Experience to run
+- ``Task``: a list of Selection linked to an Experience to run
+- ``Provider``: a web service providing audio content (e.g. Youtube or Deezer)

+See the `full API documentation <https://timeside.ircam.fr/api/docs/>`_ to learn all the private and public properties of these models.

-This modelization allows to define some specific precessing *Experiences* that can be re-processed on any new *Selection* which is espacially convenient for analysis on growing datasets.
+This modelization allows to define a specific precessing ``Experiencee`` that can be re-processed on any new ``Selection`` which is espacially convenient for analysis on growing datasets.
 All model instances and related data are accesible through a REST API with authentication.
 This ensures that a client can consume TimeSide as a dedicated and autonomous web service.

 All the resources stored in the database are indexed with UUIDs so that any data coming from a timeside instance can be loaded any other without losing links and history.
 As an example, the following diagram shows how, during the WASABI project, some public data have been processed onto the Deezer infrastructure and then imported back into the main TimeSide database without loosing precious data linkage.